Area Agency on Aging & Disability – Revisions2024-10-17T14:08:59+00:00

 Socialization is vital for older adults as it helps prevent loneliness, depression, and cognitive decline.
 It fosters a sense of belonging, stimulates the mind, and promotes physical activity.
 Social connections also provide emotional support, reducing stress and enhancing overall quality of life.

-At area senior/activity centers, guests experience a variety of programs designed to stimulate emotional and physical well-being through carefully curated activities.
+• Senior/activity centers: Guests experience a variety of programs designed to stimulate emotional and physical well-being through carefully curated activities.

 The Upper Cumberland Area Agency on Aging and Disability is committed to ensuring that our aging population is protected from abuse, neglect, and exploitation.
-We actively work with other organizations to provide awareness, education, and networking opportunities through the Upper Cumberland Adult Abuse Coalition (UCAAC)

 Aging in place is important because it allows older adults to maintain independence, stay in familiar surroundings, and preserve their emotional well-being.